At least 6 dead after dust storm causes crashes in Illinois

 Kevin Schott, director of emergency services in Montgomery County, said it was a “very difficult scene” and one that’s “very hard to train for.”

-“We had to search every vehicle, whether they were involved in the accident or just pulled over, to check for injuries,” he said.
-"People were “upset — visibly so, understandably so.”
+“We had to search every vehicle, whether they were involved in the accident or just pulled over, to check for injuries,” he said, adding that people were "upset — visibly so, understandably so.”

 Authorities set up staging areas away from the crash site to help travelers reunite with friends and family.